okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 <ApiLifecycle access="ie" />

 This guide provides examples of an Okta registration inline hook for profile enrollment (self-service registration) and progressive profile enrollments.
-It uses the web site [Glitch.com](https://glitch.com) to act as an external service to receive and respond to registration inline hook calls.
+It uses the web site [Glitch.com](https://glitch.com).
+Glitch acts as an external service to receive and respond to registration inline hook calls.

 The sample project provides external code for three registration inline hook use cases:

 * A simple profile enrollment (self-service registration)
 * Progressive profile enrollment updates
 * Profile enrollment and progressive profile enrollments together

-> **Note:** This document is only for Okta Identity Engine.
-If you're using Okta Classic Engine, see [Registration inline hook for Classic Engine](/docs/guides/archive-registration-inline-hook/nodejs/main/).
+> **Note:** This document is only for Identity Engine.
+If you're using Classic Engine, see [Registration inline hook for Classic Engine](/docs/guides/archive-registration-inline-hook/nodejs/main/).
 See [Identify your Okta solution](https://help.okta.com/okta_help.htm?type=oie&id=ext-oie-version) to determine your Okta version.

 ---